Ruslan Horovyi

-Ruslan Horovyi is a Ukrainian journalist, author of the “Children’s Search Service” TV-show (since 2001), Merited Journalist of Ukraine, documentary director, writer (11 editions since 2002).
+Ruslan Horovyi (born February 29, 1976) is a Ukrainian journalist, author of the “Children’s Search Service” TV-show (since 2001), Merited Journalist of Ukraine, documentary director, writer (15 books since 2002).

 Biography

 Ruslan Horovyi was born on 29 February 1976 in the town of Konotop of Sumy region.
 The oldest child, he has a brother and a sister.
 Konotop – the land of legends is a book he devoted to his hometown (publishing house “TaTySho”, 2018).

 After graduating from High School Number 3, he entered Konotop Electrical Engineering College.
 After the collapse of the USSR, there were few local opportunities and his outlook was extremely bleak.
 So, dropping out of his third year of studies, Ruslan set off on a journey to Europe (partly described in the story Ninetieth Wave of Migration).
 He returned after five years of being abroad, studied, went in for TV journalism, wrote poems, songs and prose.

 Now he lives in Kyiv.
 He has two children from his first wife.
 His second daughter, Daryna, was born on 12 September 2017 to his current wife.